arwineap/concourse-playstore-review-resource/README.md

 # Concourse play store review resource

-Checks for new app store reviews in the google play store using [market_bot](https://github.com/chadrem/market_bot/)
+Checks for new app store reviews in the google play store

 ## Resource Configuration